During PhD Phase

 Use Reference Management

-Pellentesque non dignissim neque, ut porttitor turpis.
-Tools like Zotero or Mendeley save dozens of hours and prevent citation errors.
+Tools like Zotero or Mendeley save dozens of hours across a doctoral project and prevent citation errors, duplicate references, and formatting inconsistencies at submission.

 Preparing for Your Defence